-- o It is a real pleasure for me to be with you this morning and have an opportunity to share with you some of my concerns about our economy generally, and about the health care sector specifically. - o The American College of Surgeons has a long history of supporting high quality in the delivery of health services.
-It is vital for us to work together to address many of the issues that will be facing us over the months and years ahead. - Ours is clearly one of the best health systems in the world.
-It is in all of our best interest that it function on a reasonable and cost effective basis. - But before discussing health care, I'd like to spend a moment or two giving you an overview of where we are generally with respect to the economy and our fight against inflation.
+- o It is a real pleasure for me to be with you this morning and have an opportunity to share with you some of my concerns about our economy generally, and about the health care sector specifically. - The American Academy of Family Physicians represents a group of professionals in our society devoted to the efficient and effective delivery of quality health services to families.
+In fact, in many ways you are today's version of the old country doctor of years past.
+It is vital for us to work together to address many of the issues that will be facing us over the months and years ahead so as to assure the continued availability of your important services. - o It is particularly fitting that you have gathered here in the heartland of America for your meeting.
+In a predominantly rural State like Kansas where access to care is still very much an issue, the family physician has been, and will continue to be, of enormous importance to our citizens. - Ours is clearly one of the best health systems in the world.
+It is in all of our best interest that it function on a reasonable and cost effective basis. - o But before discussing health care, I'd like to spend a moment or two giving you an overview of where we are generally with respect to the economy and our fight against inflation.